Significant figures

-Significant figures (also known as the significant digits, precision or resolution) of a number in positional notation are digits in the number that are reliable and necessary to indicate the quantity of something.

-If a number expressing the result of a measurement (e.g., length, pressure, volume, or mass) has more digits than the number of digits allowed by the measurement resolution, then only as many digits as allowed by the measurement resolution are reliable, and so only these can be significant figures.
+Significant figures, also referred to as significant digits, are specific digits within a number that is written in positional notation that carry both reliability and necessity in conveying a particular quantity.
+When presenting the outcome of a measurement (such as length, pressure, volume, or mass), if the number of digits exceeds what the measurement instrument can resolve, only the digits that are determined by the resolution are dependable and therefore considered significant.

-For example, if a length measurement gives 114.8 mm while the smallest interval between marks on the ruler used in the measurement is 1 mm, then the first three digits (1, 1, and 4, showing 114 mm) are certain and so they are significant figures.
-Digits which are uncertain but reliable are also considered significant figures.
-In this example, the last digit (8, which adds 0.8 mm) is also considered a significant figure even though there is uncertainty in it.
+For instance, if a length measurement yields 114.8 millimetres (mm), using a ruler with the smallest interval between marks at 1 mm, the first three digits (1, 1, and 4, representing 114 mm) are certain and constitute significant figures.
+Further, digits that are uncertain yet meaningful are also included in the significant figures.
+In this example, the last digit (8, contributing 0.8 mm) is likewise considered significant despite its uncertainty.
+Therefore, this measurement contains four significant figures.

-Another example is a volume measurement of 2.98 L with an uncertainty of ± 0.05 L. The actual volume is somewhere between 2.93 L and 3.03 L. Even when some of the digits are not certain, as long as they are reliable, they are considered significant because they indicate the actual volume within the acceptable degree of uncertainty.
-In this example the actual volume might be 2.94 L or might instead be 3.02 L. And so all three are significant figures.
+Another example involves a volume measurement of 2.98 litres (L) with an uncertainty of ± 0.05 L. The actual volume falls between 2.93 L and 3.03 L. Even if certain digits are not completely known, they are still significant if they are meaningful, as they indicate the actual volume within an acceptable range of uncertainty.
+In this case, the actual volume might be 2.94 L or possibly 3.02 L, so all three digits are considered significant.
+Thus, there are three significant figures in this example.

-The following digits are not significant figures.
+The following types of digits are not considered significant: